sunpills/sunpills/README.md

 # Hello!

 I'm Emily, nice to have you here!
-I'm a Front-End Developer and also a UX/UI Designer.
+I'm a Front-End Developer

 A brief description:
 - 🔭 I'm currently learning iOS Development and Flutter.